logicalclocks/hops-docs/docs/overview/bioBankCloud.rst

 BiobankCloud
 ===========================

-BiobankCloud extends HopsWorks with platform-specific support for Biobanking and Bioinformatics.
+BiobankCloud extends Hopsworks with platform-specific support for Biobanking and Bioinformatics.
 These services are:

 * An audit log for user actions;